NITDgpOS/Fearch/README.md

 # chrome-search-extension

-A chrome extension that lets you search music, videos, ebooks and other content available on FTP servers.
+An extension for both Chrome and Firefox that lets you search music, videos, ebooks and other content available on FTP servers.
 It uses simple google search under the hood with the query modified to look only for FTP servers.
 We are interested in the content that is freely available on these servers.

-## Setup
+## Setup (Chrome)

 1. Download or git pull the repo (Unzip if downloaded)
 2. Open Google Chrome and click on the **Customize and control Google Chrome button** (ie the three dot button to the top-left of the application)